Bachelor of Science in Recreation Therapy

 The University of Toledo, Recreational Therapy Program

-The University of Toledo Recreational Therapy program had been accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT) since 1990.
-As of March 1, 2024, the program is transitioning to The Committee on Accreditation for Recreational Therapy Education (CARTE), which is under the auspices of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The University of Toledo, Recreational Therapy program is currently seeking accreditation from The Committee on Accreditation for Recreational Therapy Education (CARTE), which is under the auspices of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 WHO IS CARTE?